 - Hotel Angeline (2011)

-Elizabeth George Books in Order: Short Story Collections
+Elizabeth George Short Story Collections

-A Summary of Elizabeth George Books in Order: Inspector Lynley Series
+Summary of Inspector Lynley Series

 It is very important to read these Elizabeth George books in order, even though the books are successful as standalone narratives with their own ingenious plots and storylines.